How to Fill out SBA Form 413 in 10 Steps

 Here, you have the opportunity to go into greater detail about the “Other Personal Property” and “Other Assets” you listed in the Assets column, which will include the value of your stake in the business.

-Explain all life insurance policies you hold, including the death benefit, cash surrender value (if applicable), the names of your beneficiaries, and the name of your life insurance company.
+Finally, section 8 will be the last section you need to fill in to complete the main portions of the SBA personal financial statement.
+In this section, you’ll explain all life insurance policies you hold, including the death benefit, cash surrender value (if applicable), the names of your beneficiaries, and the name of your life insurance company.

 Many business owners are intimidated by the prospect of filling out their SBA personal financial statements.
 It can be hard to know which of your assets and debts you should include, which you should leave out, how best to reach their values, and exactly how granular to get in your descriptions.